ppoffice/hexo-theme-icarus/source/_posts/en/FAQ.md

 </div>
 </article>

-You can use raw HTML in your Markdown posts.
+You can use raw HTML in your Markdown files.
 Please refer to the [Bulma documentation](https://bulma.io/documentation/) for more details on available elements and styles.